Help Protect Your Public Lands by Shooting Safely and Responsibly

 - Fire: Target shooting can cause fires under hot and dry conditions (Learn more).
 Check current fire conditions with BLM.
 Don’t shoot near rocks or dry vegetation and avoid shooting metal targets when hazardous fire conditions exist.
 Be prepared; keep a shovel, fire extinguisher and extra water on hand.
 Persons responsible for starting a fire may be held liable for damages and suppression costs.

 - Ammunition: Use of tracers or incendiary ammunition is NOT permitted on BLM public lands in Utah to prevent fires and maintain public safety.
-Use of steel-core, steel-jacketed, or solid copper ammunition is discouraged to avoid causing fires in hazardous conditions.
+Use of steel-core or steel-jacketed ammo is now prohibited from June 20th to September 30 each year to avoid causing fires in hazardous conditions.
+Surplus or foreign-made military caliber ammo may contain bullets with steel cores or steel-alloy jackets that can cause ignitions from hot fragments.
+Solid lead or copper-jacketed, lead-core bullets have much less chance of igniting fires.
 Use a magnet to check bullets for steel components.
-Military-surplus ammo often contains bullets with steel cores or steel-alloy jackets that can cause ignitions from hot fragments.
-Solid lead or copper-jacketed, lead-core bullets have less chance of igniting fires.
 (Learn more).

 - Targets: Use paper, cardboard, or clay targets only.
 Use of exploding targets, explosive devices, or pyrotechnics is prohibited on BLM public lands in Utah (Fire Prevention Order).
 Please do not shoot at glass, metals, plastics, home appliances, electronic components, or furniture.